Alina Baraz: 2016–2020: The Color of You and It Was Divine

 In the spring and summer of 2016, Baraz made her first solo live appearances by performing at North American music festivals such as Lightning in a Bottle, Sasquatch!
 Music Festival, Electric Forest Festival and Lollapalooza.
 Also in the summer of 2016, Baraz shared that she was working on her debut solo studio album.
 Baraz's first solo single, "Electric," featuring R&B singer Khalid, was released on January 20, 2017 through Mom + Pop Music, the single later appeared on her second EP, The Color of You, in 2018.
 Following the release of the single, Baraz announced her first solo concert tour, entitled the 'Let's Get Lost Tour'.
 The tour took place from March to April 2017 and visited various cities across the United States and Canada.

 In September and October 2017, Baraz supported British rock band Coldplay for the final 8 North American shows on their A Head Full of Dreams Tour.
 On September 29, 2017, Baraz released two singles, titled "Lavender and Velvet" and "Buzzin," in anticipation of her upcoming debut studio album.
 "Buzzin" peaked at number 10 on the US Billboard Dance/Electronic Digital Songs Chart and the music video for the song, Baraz's first music video, was released exclusively through Apple Music on December 22, 2017.
 It was announced that Baraz will be part of the Coachella 2018 lineup.

 On April 6, 2018, Baraz released her first solo EP, The Color of You, and released a music video for the track "I Don't Even Know Why Though".

 In September 2019 Baraz released the single "To Me".
 In January 2020, Baraz released the standalone single "Trust", which was followed by the singles "Morocco" and "More Than Enough" in February and March respectively.

 In March 2020, Baraz announced the release of her debut studio album, It Was Divine, which was released on April 24, 2020.
 The album was supported by the singles "To Me", "Morocco" featuring 6lack, "More Than Enough" and "Off The Grid" featuring Khalid.
 It Was Divine features guest appearances from Nas and Smino and charted at #43 on the Billboard 200.

 2021–present: Independent music and touring

 On July 23, 2021, Alina Baraz released the single "Alone With You".
 The song would mark her first release as an independent artist, following her departure from her previous record label, Mom+Pop.
 Alongside the song's release, Baraz announced a tour of the same name, set to start in late 2021.
 On September 24, Baraz released the EP Sunbeam.
 The EP serves as part one of a two-part EP series.
 The second EP, Moongate, was released on October 29, 2021.
-Alina's most recent single, "Don't Buy Me Roses" was released in September 2023.
+Alina's single "Don't Buy Me Roses" was released in September 2023.
+On May 1st 2026, she released her newest single “Take Care Of You”.